Cleckheaton

-Cleckheaton is a town in the Metropolitan borough of Kirklees, in West Yorkshire, England.
+Cleckheaton is a town in the metropolitan borough of Kirklees, West Yorkshire, England.
 Historically part of the West Riding of Yorkshire, it is situated south of Bradford, east of Brighouse, west of Batley and south-west of Leeds.
 It is at the centre of the Spen Valley and was the major town in the former borough of Spenborough.

 Cleckheaton has a history as a mill town and forms part of the Heavy Woollen District.

 History

 Early history

 The Spen Valley was once heavily wooded.
 Evidence of human habitation in Mesolithic and Neolithic times has been found in the area.
 Roman remains have been found in the valley and it is thought that roads from York to Chester, and from settlements in Halifax and Wakefield, passed through Cleckheaton.

+The name Cleckheaton derives from the Old English hēahtūn meaning 'high settlement'.
+The Old Norse word klakkr meaning 'lump/hill' was added to the name later on.

 Cleckheaton was in the ancient parish of Birstall.
 A chapel of ease, known as the White Chapel (later Whitechapel) was established.